 Medicines for diabetes, depression, mood disorders, high blood pressure, allergy, and some hormones are some of the meds known to be involved in causing weight gain.

 Medicines can have variable side effects.
 One of the most bothersome effects is weight gain.
 Putting on some pounds over a month might not seem significant if you are underweight.
 But if you are already overweight, gaining weight as a result of side-effect of a medication can be the worst thing to experience and a risk concern for your health.

 Not all medications cause weight gain and the effect may vary from person to person and from drug to drug but not within brands of a drug.
-Often, effects of a drug on one’s weight depend on other reasons like aging, diet, medical history, activity, and insulin resistance.

 Some drugs may cause weight gain in one person while inducing weight loss in another.
 Some people may gain a few pounds and others may see more weight gain, like 10 or 20 pounds in a few months.
 It also depends on the period of time for which you will be taking a drug for example, Droperidol, a medicine for vomiting can increase weight but it is not a med that will be prescribed for a long period so its effect will be negligible.